thatgibbyguy/ply/README.md

 ## Documentation

-tgggrid is currently a simple fork of [Kube v 4.0.2].
-Documentation on that is currently available at the [legacy Kube example page].
-An updated tgggrid example page will be available once work on the tgggrid roadmap has begun.
+tgggrid is currently a simple fork of [Kube v 4.0.2] which has been converted to use flexbox for its grid system.
+Kube documentation is currently available at the [legacy Kube example page].
+An updated tgggrid example page is coming soon.

 ### Version
+tgggrid v 0.1.0
 Kube v 4.0.2
-tgggrid v 0.0.4

 ### Tech
 tgggrid utilizes following technologies: